Lindeneg/interplay-3d/README.md

 #### Compilation

-Regardless of platform, ensure you have [cmake](https://cmake.org/) and run these two commands:
+Regardless of platform, ensure you have [cmake](https://cmake.org/).

+You also have to run these two commands:

 `git submodule init`